 So, where do you head to work?
 Home office?
 Favorite coffee shop?

 For me, I’m headed to Zion Coffee in Peoria, IL.
 It’s a modern take on a coffee shop atmosphere, with fun and funky furniture, green plants, incredible coffee, fresh food, floor to ceiling windows, light music, and strong Wifi.

 But why do we enjoy these ideal work spaces?
 Answer : They appeal to our 5 senses.

 - See : I love the Zion Coffee modern take on a clean and tidy space.
 The mix of light wood, clean white furniture, natural light, and bright green plants makes for a fun environment to spend the day working within.

 - Hear : This coffee shop stays pretty quiet.
 While many visitors choose to catch up with friends, the vast majority of this shop’s patrons are working individually on their own passions.
 Periodic coffee machine grumbles interrupt the soft instrumental music.
 It seems to be just enough noise for someone who enjoys minimal distractions, or the perfect blending for someone eager to pop in headphones and jam out to their own tunes.

 - Smell : If you have not enjoyed the smell of fresh coffee, you are missing out on a key happiness of life!

 - Feel : The seating has a variety of options for anyone stopping in for a quick “Cup of Joe” to someone camping out for the day, but I also always enjoy the flow of fresh air from the open windows.
+In the summer, the AC Company would have fitted a system so we would get constant cool air cooling us down from the sun’s heat.
 Did I mention the ease of finding an outlet?
 They are everywhere.
 Talk about a stress free space.